PitiwatL/MSc-EventProp/README.md

 ```Shell
 !pip install tqdm snntorch
 ```
-This multilayer EventProp code is modified from a single layer Eventprop from the repo below, please check for more details
+This multilayer EventProp code is modified from a single layer EventProp from the repo below, please check for more details

 ```
 https://github.com/lolemacs/pytorch-eventprop